bob16077/chess.js/README.md

 [![npm](https://img.shields.io/npm/v/chessjs-plus?color=blue)](https://www.npmjs.com/package/chessjs-plus)
 [![npm](https://img.shields.io/npm/dm/chessjs-plus)](https://www.npmjs.com/package/chessjs-plus)

-NOTE: This is a fork of [chess.js](https://github.com/jhlywa/chess.js) by [bob16077](https://github.com/bob16077).
+NOTE: This module is a fork of [chess.js](https://github.com/jhlywa/chess.js) by [jhlywa](https://github.com/jhlywa), and is maintained by [bob16077](https://github.com/bob16077).
 It has largely the same functionality as the original module, but this version includes more comments, examples, and useful functions.